Open Positions

 UConn is one of the top public research universities in the nation, with more than 30,000 students pursuing answers to critical questions in labs, lecture halls, and the community.
 Knowledge exploration throughout the University’s network of campuses is united by a culture of innovation.
 An unprecedented commitment from the state of Connecticut ensures UConn attracts internationally renowned faculty and the world’s brightest students.
 As a vibrant, progressive leader, UConn fosters a diverse and dynamic culture that meets the challenges of a changing global society.

 UConn School of Nursing is ranked among the top 35 nursing graduate programs in the country.
-It has nearly 70 faculty members, 618 undergraduate, and 261 graduate students; both DNP and Ph.D. programs; and is actively engaged in research and clinical scholarship in pain management, health care innovation, high risk infancy, gerontology, and more.
+It has over 70 faculty members, 618 undergraduate, and 261 graduate students; both DNP and Ph.D. programs; and is actively engaged in research and clinical scholarship in pain management, health care innovation, high risk infancy, gerontology, and more.
 The School of Nursing is based on UConn’s main campus in Storrs.

 Open Faculty and Staff Positions

-Search #: 498276
+Search #: 498459

 Work type: Full-time